 There may be few symptoms at first.
 Some may include:

 - Muscle pain

-- Rash with red or purple spots (petechiae)
+- Rash with very small red or purple spots on the feet or legs

 Later symptoms may include: